Real-Move/template_pkg_ros2/README.md

 # template_pkg_ros2

-Run the following script inside your repo.
+A minimal ROS 2 package template with Docker, VS Code Devcontainer, pre-commit hooks, unit tests, and a ready-to-run launch file.

+After creating your repo from this template, rename the package using the script below.
 This way all the occurences of the `template_pkg_ros2` string will be substituted by the name of your actual package.

 ``` bash
 ./change_name.py
 ```

+> [!IMPORTANT]
+> This probably works only if you create a repo from this template using github web interface.

 ## Docker